Teradata/teddy-retailers-query-service/README.md

 *   Access database and object metadata

 ## Use Cases
-Query Service is a very suitable tool in cases when working with a Teradata driver is not practical or feasible.
+Query Service is a suitable tool in cases when working with a Teradata driver is not practical or feasible.
 Examples:
 * A web or mobile application that communicates with services that expose their own APIs.
 	* This projects illustrates this specific use case.